IndeedItzGab/BedrockTeams/docs/CONFIGURATION.md

 These options may serve the same purpose.
 They are use to announce globally if someone joined, left, or disbanded a team.

+### Alliances limitation
+`BedrockTeams.allyLimit: 5`

+This is used to limit the length of a team name (if chat prefixes are enabled, this will stop the team names clogging up the chat)

 ### Team/Tag name length limitation
 `BedrockTeams.maxTeamLength: 12`